 Neither James nor Sirius were likely to have kept their mouths shut about this fact either, and Snape, secure in the knowledge that he had the backing of upper-classmen might have been more than willing to take up his end of the hostilities.
 In fact, with that kind of backing, Snape may have had the upper hand in the hostilities for at least their first year at Hogwarts.
 And a willingness to call upon that backing, could also be what earned him the delightful soubriquet of “Snivelus”.
 (Crying to your friends again Snape?
 Snivelling?)

-But even a September birthday’d Malfoy was gone by the end of Severus’s 3rd year and the tables may have started turning.
+But even an autumn birthday’d Malfoy was gone by the end of Severus’s 3rd year and the tables may have started turning.
 And most of Malfoy’s successors may not have shared his eye for the art of long-range team-building.
 Or at least not to the point of extending the benefit of it to Snape.
 Although a couple appear to have.

 For that matter, if by his 5th year the rest of the clique were now mostly kids a year or two younger than Snape, it is possible that they had looked to him to lead them, and when he didn’t take the hint but burrowed into his own more solitary interests instead, they regrouped without him.
 Or perhaps, being cast predominately in the “young scion” mode, they decided among themselves that Snape may be clever, but he just wasn’t really one of “us”.